-Our business practices Our people

-Clients and suppliers

-Community

-Our COVID-19 response 15

 Gender and sexual orientation

-Gender is one of the aspects of individuality that helps to define us.
-Pitney Bowes has two inclusion networks to further the support and advancement of opportunities for the range of gender identities and sexual orientations on our global team.
+Gender is one of the aspects of individuality that helps define us.
+Pitney Bowes has two Inclusion Networks to further the support and advancement of opportunities for the range of gender identities and sexual orientations on our global team.

-LGBTQ+
+LBGTQ+

-Our LGBTQ+ Advisory Council is an inclusion network that provides insights and advocacy on ways to continue fostering inclusion of our LGBTQ+-identified and -allied teammates at Pitney Bowes.
+Our LGBTQ+ Advisory Council is an Inclusion Network that provides insights and advocacy on ways to continue fostering inclusion of our LGBTQ+-identified and -allied teammates at Pitney Bowes.
 The Council has been instrumental in guiding everything from the company's participation in the